Georgia Fair Lending Act Resources

 OTHER RESOURCES:

 Fannie Mae RNYs for Bona Fide Discount Points (7-6A-2(4)) - Fannie Mae required net yields (RNYs) for 30- and 15-year fixed-rate mortgages (FRMs) and 7-year balloon mortgages with Actual/Actual (A/A) remittance are available to the public by month for the last 12 months.
+Important notice: Effective June 3, 2024, Fannie Mae will no longer publish Required Net Yield (RNY) information on their website.
 Fannie Mae approved lenders may contact the Fannie Mae Cash Commitment Window at 1-800-752-1080 for pricing information.
 Additional yield and price information is available on eCommitting.

 Freddie Mac RNYs for Bona Fide Discount Points (7-6A-2(4)) - Important notice: As of January 25, 2013, Freddie Mac no longer publishes Required Net Yield (RNY) information on their website.
 This includes current RNY, trend line, and historical RNY.
 If you are a Freddie Mac Seller/Servicer and need this information, please contact 800-FREDDIE.